 An angel investor is a private investor – usually a high net worth individual – who invests in new and quickly growing businesses.
 They do so typically in exchange for ownership equity in the company.
 One benefit of angel investors is that they are invested in the success of the business, and often bring a wealth of experience to the table.
 The downside is that you’re giving up a portion of the business in order to secure a one-time cash injection.

 Crowdfunding is an attractive option for funding that allows businesses to secure working capital from many people invested in supporting their growth.
 One benefit of using crowdfunding as a QuickBooks Capital alternative is that you aren’t giving away equity in your business, and you can test the popularity of a concept before going to market.
 One negative aspect is that they don’t have good success rates, so be prepared to pivot to Plan B if you don’t meet your goal.

 One final QuickBooks Capital alternative is a merchant cash advance, or merchant cash loan.
 This is a lump-sum payment that is provided to a small business by a merchant account provider in exchange for a percentage of future credit card sales i.e. repayment is directly tied to future sales.
 Merchant cash advance payments are automated and typically withheld by the credit card processor until the initial amount plus interest is paid back in full.

 If you’re interested in learning more about QuickBooks Capital, our A-to-Z Guide on QuickBooks Financing is chock full of information, and answers some of the most popular questions QuickBooks accounting software users have about QuickBooks Capital and alternatives.

 Ready to get started invoice funding in Canada and the United States?
 FundThrough can help.
-See if you qualify for our Velocity or Express funding options, or connect your QuickBooks account to FundThrough to get started.
+See if you qualify for our invoice funding solution, or connect your QuickBooks account to FundThrough to get started.